enkidevs/curriculum/javascript/core/intro-js/using-javascript-on-a-web-page.md

 ---
 ## Practice

-Compelte the missing gaps in the following HTML snippet such that JavaScript code contained by an `enki.js` file will be ran via a script:
+Complete the missing gaps in the following HTML snippet such that JavaScript code contained by an `enki.js` file will be ran via a script tag:

 ```html
 ??? ???="???" ???